kawofong/temporal-samples/pydantic_ai/README.md

     temporal server start-dev
     ```

-1. In a new terminal, use `uv` to run a workflow runner:
+1. In a new terminal, use `uv` to run a workflow:

     ```bash
     uv run pydantic_ai/pydantic_ai_hello.py